florentpoujol/CSharpToUnityScriptConverter/readme.md

 	foorbarMethods( 1 );

-As of v0.1, nothing is done by the converter, everything is left out in the code.
+As of v1.0, nothing is done by the converter, everything is left untouched in the code.

-- Arrays
+###Arrays
 	Single dimentionnal arrays convert just fine.
 	But :